 Now, I’m not saying that depression can be solved by pursuing your dreams.
 Plenty of people, myself included, do what we love and still deal with depression on a regular basis.
 However, there are many of us who are looking for various quick-fix cures to how we’re feeling on a regular basis — something that can make us feel good, feel happy, feel alive — and instead of trying to fix the actual problem, we’re slapping bandaids on ourselves like that will stop the bleeding.

 Realizing that I was doing this in a regular basis was a brutal wake-up call akin to getting run over by a truck.
 Instead of doing the things that bring me joy and real happiness, I was trying to drown my sorrows in a bunch of things that just numbed the pain.
-Whether I realized it or not, I was caught in a cycle of self-sabotage that never seemed to end.
+Without realizing it, I got caught in a cycle of self-sabotage that never seemed to end.

 Short version?
 I was throwing distractions at myself.